Hiking The Alamo Rim Trail

 Note: the actual trails in the monument are not named and are usually unsigned.
 It is strongly encouraged to purchase a large scale topographic map of the region prior to hiking.

-Overall, Alamo Rim Trail is the 3rd most popular hiking trail of all 39 hikes in New Mexico.
+Overall, Alamo Rim Trail is the 4th most popular hiking trail of all 39 hikes in New Mexico.
+Several of the better hiking trails are nearby Alamo Rim Trail including Middle Alamo/Yapashi/Upper Alamo Trail, East Fork Trail and Bandelier Stone Lions Loop.